Contents

 Lastly, the other common mistake we see is when SaaS companies create comparison pages that are heavily focused on themselves or overly focused on discounting their competitors — both of which can lead to poor outcomes.

-When these companies focus on themselves, the content of the page doesn’t actually match the pain point of potential customers as they typed it into their search queries.
-Their pain point was: We want to understand the actual differences between these services.
-This naturally leads to lower conversion rates.
+When these companies focus on themselves, the content of the page doesn’t actually match the pain point of potential customers searched for.

-When companies focus on discounting their competitors, it seems like they’re compensating for something — like they don’t believe in their own service.
+When companies focus on discounting their competitors, it appears that they’re compensating for something — like they don’t believe in their own service.
 This is typically perceived as tasteless and reflects poorly on the brand.

 Above all, these are the mistakes we see and the ones you should avoid when creating your comparison pages.
 Now let’s look at how we typically go about creating these pages with our clients.